Moving to Poland Guide

 Unlike the four seasons of the UK, Poland also recognises early spring and early winter.
 Seasons in Poland hardly ever conform to the calendar pattern and you may experience almost every type of weather imaginable throughout a Polish year.

-Poland’s culture has emerged as a fusion between Latin and Byzantine influences.
+Poland’s culture has emerged as a fusion of Latin and Byzantine influences.
 As time has progressed, the makeup of Poland has been carved by its history.
 Polish customs and traditions display a diverse mix of the East and the West – a colourful cohabitation of the vibrant Eastern ornamental style and the sombre Islamic influence.

 Poles are expressive in character and love to show affection during interactions.
 The first few minutes of any meeting is spent greeting each other and shaking hands.
 Familiarity is expressed with embraces and pecks on the cheek or hands.
-To the unaccustomed eye, it may appear to be disconcerting at first, however it is nothing but an example of Eastern fervour.
+To the unaccustomed eye, it may appear to be disconcerting at first, however, it is nothing but an example of Eastern fervour.

 Due to this warmth, visitors never feel uncomfortable in Poland, or in Polish company.
 Visitors who attempt a few Polish phrases or words are immediately considered friends.
 In cafes and restaurants, Polish people will often spark up conversations with visitors.